a-b007/movie-booking-c/README.md

-#**BOOK MY SHOW**

-A Movie Booking system written in C by Mohit, Charan and Anamitra (Team Top C) -Mohit - BC2025063
--Charan - BC2025032
--Anamitra - BC2025008

-##**HOW TO COMPILE**
-    -Unzip the .zip file and ensure the folder structure is similar to this -*data*
-        -*include*
-            -booking.h
-            -movie.h
-            -show.h
-            -theatre.h
-            -types.h
-            -user.h
-        -*src*
-            -booking.c
-            -main.c
-            -movie.c
-            -show.c
-            -storage.c
-            -theatre.c
-            -user.c
-        -MakeFile
-        -README.md
-    -In terminal or wsl (Linux) run make
-    -Run ./app

-##**ABOUT THE PROJECT**
-    The project creates a terminal based movie booking system.
-    -It allows an *admin user* login (Password : admin123) -The admin can add Movies, Theatre(Location) and Shows(Movie+Theatre+Time) -Users can register/login with credentials and book/cancel a ticket to a particular show.
-    -Multiple seat booking is supported aswell as checks to prevent overlapping seat booking.
+BOOK MY SHOW

+A Movie Booking System written in C by Team Top C

+Contributors:

+    Mohit - BC2025063

+    Charan - BC2025032

+    Anamitra - BC2025008

+ABOUT THE PROJECT

+This project implements a terminal-based movie booking system in C.

+Features:

+    Admin login (Password: admin123)

+        Add and manage Movies, Theatres (Locations), and Shows (Movie + Theatre + Time).

+    User accounts:

+        Users can register or log in with credentials.

+        Book or cancel tickets for available shows.

+        Supports multiple seat bookings.

+        Includes validation to prevent overlapping seat reservations.

+HOW TO COMPILE AND RUN
+Folder Structure

+After unzipping the project folder, ensure the structure is as follows:

+book-my-show/
+|── data/
+├── include/
+│   ├── booking.h
+│   ├── movie.h
+│   ├── show.h
+│   ├── theatre.h
+│   ├── types.h
+│   ├── user.h
+├── src/
+│   ├── booking.c
+│   ├── main.c
+│   ├── movie.c
+│   ├── show.c
+│   ├── storage.c
+│   ├── theatre.c
+│   ├── user.c
+├── Makefile
+└── README.md

+Build Instructions

+Open a terminal (Linux or WSL) and run:

+make

+This will compile all source files and create an executable named app.
+Run the Program

+./app

+NOTES

+    Written in C .

+    Modular design with separate files for each major component (Movie, Theatre, User, etc.).

+    Data persistence is implemented using text-based storage in the data/ folder.

+TEAM TOP C
+Name	Roll Number	Role
+Mohit	BC2025063	Core Development
+Charan	BC2025032	Backend and Storage
+Anamitra	BC2025008	Booking Logic and UI Flow